-- i) Transactions that cannot be reconciled with the usual activities of the customer, for example switching from investing predominantly in blue chip stocks to penny stocks. - ii) A customer relationship with the financial adviser where the customer carries out frequent large transactions which are beyond the customer's apparent financial means (for example, customer requests for a single premium contract with large sum assured). - iii) Transactions where the nature, size or frequency appears unusual, for example, a sudden request for a significant purchase of a lump sum contract from an existing customer whose current contracts are small and of regular payment only. - iv) Transactions in which funds are received by way of a third party cheque, especially where there is no apparent connection between the third party and the customer. - v) Transactions which, without plausible reason, result in the intensive use of what was previously a relatively inactive account. - vi) Request by a customer for financial advisory services where the source of funds is unclear or not consistent with the customer's apparent standing.
+- Transactions that cannot be reconciled with the usual activities of the customer, for example switching from investing predominantly in blue chip stocks to penny stocks. - ii) A customer relationship with the financial advisor where the customer carries out frequent large transactions which are beyond the customer's apparent financial means (for example, customer requests for a single premium contract with large sum assured). - iii) Transactions where the nature, size or frequency appears unusual, for example, a sudden request for a significant purchase of a lump sum contract from an existing customer whose current contracts are small and of regular payment only. - iv) Transactions in which funds are received by way of a third party cheque, especially where there is no apparent connection between the third party and the customer. - v) Transactions which, without plausible reason, result in the intensive use of what was previously a relatively inactive account.